It seems that not all things we learned in school are correct. Here is a list that will surprise you:

-8. Each part of the tongue recognizes different taste
+8. Each part of the tongue recognizes the different taste

-Indeed we have different sensors at different points of the tongue but that does not mean that it is divided into distinct areas.
-(The division was primarily made for ease of learning).
+Indeed, we have different receptors in different areas of the tongue, but that does not mean that it is divided into distinct zones.
+(The visual division primarily aimed to make learning easier).

 As you have seen, some of the things we learned in school are not exactly true.
 And guess what?
 Maybe it’s not the teachers that are to blame.
 The problem is that we often tend to misinterpret scientific ideas and theories, which paves the way for numerous myths and misconceptions.